beeware/toga/docs/tutorial/tutorial-0.rst

 	button.style.flex = 1

 The flex property sets the flexible length on flexible items.
 If the element is not flexible, the flex property has no use.
 In this case, it gives a flexibility of 1 to the button created.
+For more information on this check out https://css-tricks.com/almanac/properties/f/flex/

 The next step is to add the button to the box::